Numbers Chapter 13 Summary

 Discussion Questions for Numbers, Chapter 13

 1. According to the recounting of this story in Deuteronomy 1:22, who initiated the idea of sending spies into the land?
 Is this contradictory to the telling in Numbers?
-What are some other stories in scripture when the Lord guided His people through the mistakes they were actively making?
+What are some other stories in Scripture when the Lord guided His people through the mistakes they were actively making?
 Describe a time in your life when you were kept from the worst hurts of a sin by the providence of God.

-6. These scouts bring back a giant cluster of grapes that is a foretaste of all of the fertility and goodness of the land the Lord has promised Israel.
+6. These scouts bring back a giant cluster of grapes that is a foretaste of all the fertility and goodness of the land the Lord has promised Israel.
 What good things does God give believers as a foretaste of eternity, whether spiritually, physically, or otherwise?
 What do these look like in your life in particular?
 What do you think these things in your life will be like in the new heaven and new earth?

 Key Words/Phrase